-Adult Macracanthorhynchus hirudinaceus (thorny-headed worms) are usually seen in the small intestine.
-They are 10 cm (males) to 65 cm (females) long, 3–9 mm thick, and slightly pink with a transversely wrinkled outer covering; superficially, they resemble ascarids.
-However, unlike ascarids, the anterior end bears a spiny, retractable proboscis or rostellum used for firm attachment to the intestinal wall.
-There is a granulomatous inflammation at the site of attachment resulting in nodule formation, which will regress ~1 mo after the parasite is no longer present.
-The eggs (dark brown, embryonated, with three embryonic envelopes, 90–110 × 50–65 μm) passed in the feces are ingested by the grubs of various beetles that serve as intermediate hosts.
+Macracanthorhynchus hirudinaceus are an acanthocephalan parasite (thorny-headed worms) of the small intestine of pigs.
+Adults are 10 cm (males) to 65 cm (females) long, 3 to 9 mm thick, and slightly pink with a transversely wrinkled outer covering; superficially, they resemble ascarids (but can also be mistaken for tapeworms).
+However, unlike ascarids, the caudal end bears a spiny, retractable proboscis used for firm attachment to the jejunal wall.
+A granulomatous inflammation at the site of attachment results in nodule formation, which will regress approximately 1 month after the parasite is no longer present.
+The eggs (dark brown, embryonated, with three embryonic envelopes, 90–110 × 50–65 mcm) passed in the feces are ingested by the grubs of various beetles that serve as intermediate hosts.

-Levamisole and ivermectin are effective for treatment.
+Ivermectin is effective for treatment.
 Control depends on avoiding use of contaminated hog lots or pastures or by regular removal of feces when pigs are kept in sties or small runs.